 This year, Firestone announced the Grand Prix will continue until at least 2020, and hopefully beyond.

 Firestone doesn’t put on the race!
 The Firestone news was that they extended their title sponsorship of the event in a partnership with Green Savoree Racing Promotions — the group that does make the race happen!

 Am I being nitpicky?
-Do you feel that IndyCar’s qualifying format doesn’t need to be reflected correctly in an article from such a major outlet?
+Do you feel that IndyCar’s qualifying format doesn’t need to be reflected correctly in an article from such a major publication?
 Is the Firestone bit unimportant too?
-Do you wish I’d just get over the four times Smith wrote “IndyCars” instead of “Indy cars” when referring to the “nearly two dozen1 … Goliaths of American testosterone” that we saw race last weekend?
+Do you wish I’d just get over the four times Smith wrote “IndyCars” instead of “Indy cars” when referring to the “nearly two dozen1 … Goliaths of American testosterone” we saw race last weekend?

 I’m not going to get over it.
 It’s a problem.